Drinkmore Cafe

 Coffee shop in Seattle, Washington, U.S.

 The Drinkmore Cafe was a coffee shop on Capitol Hill in Seattle, Washington.

 History

-Opened on April 1, 2000, as the Bit Star, it was reported by InfoWorld to be the first commercial business to offer free wireless internet Wi-Fi services.
-Although few had the equipment necessary to take advantage of this, free wireless internet became a major component of the small coffee shop business model across America.
+Opened on April 1, 2000, as the BitStar, The Drinkmore was owned and run by software executive and Seattle mayoral candidate Scott Kennedy.
+In addition to serving Espresso Vivace coffee and baked good from Macrina Bakery, the cafe sponsored live local music, and bought and sold used records and VHS movies.
+It also served as an early headquarters of Seattle Wireless and Brainsheet, and was the Howard Dean meetup spot during his 2004 presidential campaign.

-The Drinkmore was owned and run by software executive and Seattle mayoral candidate Scott Kennedy.
-It was the headquarters of Seattle Wireless and was the Howard Dean meetup spot during his 2004 presidential campaign.
+The cafe was the first commercial business to offer free wireless internet services Wi-Fi on the West Coast, as reported by InfoWorld Since portable laptops already accounted for 20% of PCs sold that year, more workers had the ability to take advantage of remote workspaces.

-The cafe's original location, a 1905 "Dye Works" warehouse at the corner of Bellevue Avenue East and Thomas Street, was demolished in 2014 by the property owner to make way for new condominiums.
+The cafe's original location, a 1905 industrial textile coloring warehouse at the corner of Bellevue Avenue East and Thomas Street, was demolished in 2014 after Kennedy sold the building to a developer, who replaced it with new condominiums.